Traffic & Parking Regulations

 This vehicle code applies to all who operate a vehicle on property owned and operated by Vanguard University of Southern California (VUSC).
 The Department of Campus Public Safety administers and enforces the rules and regulations contained in this code.
 The California Vehicle Code (VC 21113) gives VUSC the authority to enforce parking regulations on VUSC property.
 California Vehicle Code (VC 22658 a) also gives VUSC the authority to remove vehicles from university property that are not in compliance with VUSC regulations.
 These regulations are enforced throughout the year.

-The operation of motorized vehicles, bicycles, in-line skates, scooters, motorized scooters, or skateboards (alternative transportation) on VUSC property is a privilege.
+The operation of motorized vehicles, bicycles, in-line skates, scooters, motorized scooters, skateboards, hover-boards and segways (alternative transportation) on VUSC property is a privilege.
 VUSC expects the vehicle owner / operator to be responsible for maintaining the vehicle and safe operation of the vehicle.
 The privilege to operate a vehicle on campus may be revoked by VUSC if the operator is deemed to be a hazard to pedestrians, vehicles, property, or the vehicle is not properly maintained.
 The following regulations have been adopted by VUSC to maximize the safety and convenience of students, employees, and guests on campus.

 VUSC will not assume responsibility for the loss of money or personal belongings or for damages done to property belonging to any individual (including bicycles, motor vehicle, and other personal property items).
 Students are encouraged to take reasonable precautions to protect their personal property, as there is no institutional coverage for the repair or replacement of student’s property, including reimbursements for insurance deductibles.
 Insurance coverage for personal property is often available under homeowners’ insurance policies and students are encouraged to consult their parents to determine existing coverage.
 Personal property plans are also available for purchase from many insurance companies.